 An effort is made to keep instructor/student ratios at levels most appropriate to deliver effective education and to adhere to accreditation and/or state mandates.
-The maximum instructor/student ratio in lecture classes is 30 students to 1 instructor; in medical labs the ratio is 20 students to 1 instructor.
+For the Allied Health programs, the maximum instructor/student ratio in lecture classes is 30 students to 1 instructor; in medical labs the ratio is 20 students to 1 instructor.
 When needed, a teaching assistant is provided to further reduce the ratio.
+For the Cosmetology-Related programs, the student/teacher ratio does not exceed twenty-five students in attendance per instructor.